AdobeDocs/workfront.en/help/classic/manage-work/tasks/manage-tasks/copy-and-duplicate-tasks.md

    >You can copy tasks in a list only when automatically saving your changes.
 For information about saving options when editing tasks, see [Edit tasks in a list](../../../manage-work/tasks/manage-tasks/edit-tasks-in-a-list.md).

 1. Select the task or tasks that you want to copy and click **More** > **Copy To**.
-1. Continue with copying the task, as described in the section [Copy a task at the task level](#copy) starting with Step 4.
+1. Continue with copying the task, as described in the section [Copy a task at the task level](#copy-a-task-at-the-task-level) starting with Step 4.

-## Copy a task&nbsp;at the task level
+## Copy a task&nbsp;at the task level {#copy-a-task-at-the-task-level}

 In addition to copying tasks in a list of tasks, you can also copy a task after you have opened it.&nbsp;